-Hiking Chamonix has been one of the most picturesque activities to do on my travels.
-I was lucky enough to spend 9 months living in the valley and in that time I was lucky enough to tick off a few.
+Hiking Chamonix has been one of the most picturesque activities on my travels.
+I was lucky enough to spend nine months living in the valley and in that time I was able to tick off a few.

 This post may contain affiliate links.
 Your purchase through these links supports me with a commission, at no added expense to you.

-While in Chamonix I did the hike to Chalet de Pyramides twice.
-I cheated a little (both times) as there is the option of taking a lift part way.
+While in Chamonix we hiked to Chalet de Pyramides twice.
+We cheated a little (both times) as there is the option of taking a lift part way.
 Even-so the hike will take roughly two hours from here to arrive at the chalet, depending on your fitness and pace.

 There are some eye-catching scenes along the way with the main attraction, the Bosson Glacier and the valley spread out below.

-This track also continues onto La Jonction where you can see the glacier split.
-I unfortunately didn’t get time for this as it takes a few extra hours but I’ve heard amazing things.
-If you can fit it, add it to your itinerary but as you are hiking to roughly 2500 meters above sea level the correct amount of fitness is a must.
+This track also continues onto La Jonction where you can see the split glacier.
+Unfortunately we didn’t get time for this as it takes a few extra hours but as with everything in Chamonix, I heard amazing things.
+If you can fit La Jonction in, definitely add it to your itinerary, but the peak of the hike is roughly 2500 meters above sea level so the correct amount of fitness is a must.

-This hike, especially if heading to La Junction will take a full day.
-Both days at Chalet des Pyramides were spectacular so I would highly recommend adding it to the hiking Chamonix list.
+This hike, (especially if heading to La Junction) will take a full day.
+Both days at Chalet des Pyramides were spectacular so I would highly recommend adding it to your hiking Chamonix list.

 hiking chamonix chalet des pyramides glacier